-Students may repeat a nursing course only ONE time regardless of the grade in that course (D, F, or W).

-A request to re-enter the nursing program must be submitted at least 3 months prior to the start of the next available offering of the course.
-All requests and inquiries must be submitted to the coordinator for nursing.
-The student will be responsible for additional tuition and fees.

-Consideration for reentering will be determined after the nursing coordinator receives a letter of intent from the student.
-The coordinator will then evaluate the availability of clinical space and number of clinical faculty and sites available.

-A student requesting re-entry due to personal or academic reason will adhere to the student handbook for the year which he/she is returning into.

-In order to re-enter the nursing program, the student must:

-Submit a letter to the Coordinator for Nursing requesting to return (see above).

-Submit a certified background check and negative drug screen once approval has been obtained from the Coordinator for Nursing.

-Have a cumulative GPA of 2.0.

-Achieve a Level 2 on the ATI Fundamental Proctored Exam.
+- Students may repeat a nursing course only ONE time regardless of the grade in that course (C, D, F, or W). - A request to re-enter the nursing program must be submitted at least 3 months prior to the start of the next available offering of the course.
+All requests and inquiries must be submitted to the Director of nursing.
+The student will be responsible for additional tuition and fees. - Consideration for reentering will be determined after the nursing director receives a letter of intent from the student.
+The Director will then evaluate the availability of faculty, clinical sites, GPA and ATI proctored exam retake scores. - A student requesting re-entry due to personal or academic reasons will adhere to the student handbook for the year which they are returning into. - In order to re-enter the nursing program, the student must: - Submit a letter to the Director of Nursing requesting a return (see above). - Once approval has been obtained from the Director of Nursing, the student will submit a certified background check and negative drug screen. - Have a cumulative GPA of 2.0. - Achieve a Level 2 on ATI Proctored Exams to demonstrate proficiency in areas already covered in the program.
+See table below.

+Course level of reentry ATI Proctored Exams that students must achieve a Level 2 for reentry 2 nd semester - NU 144, NU132 Fundamentals 3 rd semester - NU 234 Fundamentals and Mental Health 4 th semester - NU 244, NU 245 Fundamentals, Mental Health, and Maternal Newborn